Python

 r = httpcloak.get("https://example.com") # uses the configured defaults

 For anything beyond a few requests, use an explicit Session.
-The default-session path's mostly there for porting requests-style scripts in a hurry.
+The default-session path is there to make porting requests-style scripts quick.

 Session